How to Manage SSH Keys for Secure Server Access

 Access SSH Management

-- Log in to your Bluehost Account Manager.
+- Log in to your Bluehost Portal.

-- From the left-hand navigation menu, click on Websites.
+- In the left-hand menu, click Websites.

 Add SSH Keys

-Step 1: Generate the SSH Keys
+Step 1: Generate Your SSH Keys

 Manage SSH Keys